 Your realtor is correct.
 A seller of residential real estate has a legal duty to disclose all known defects to potential buyers.
 The NJ Supreme Court has expressly ruled that caveat emptor (let the buyer beware) is not the law of this state and that there is an affirmative duty to disclose known...Read more »

 I taker the realtor told a true fact, but you did not want this fact disclosed.
 As a general proposition, if you instruct your agent not to disclose prior offers, then they may not do so.
-However, if someone was going to "lowball" an offer and you had previously rejected such an offer, the realtor,...Read more »
+However, if someone was going to "lowball" an offer and you had previously rejected such an offer,...Read more »

 It depends on what the contract states.
 If the Seller was required to hire registered contractors to perform the work, the Seller should be made to prove that he or she did so.
 However, if the repair demands simply demanded repairs without specifying who was to perform them, then likely not.

 While a minor can enter into a contract, the terms of the contract cannot be enforced against the minor.
 After the minor attains the age of majority, the minor can "affirm" the contract.
 However, the minor may also choose to repudiate the contract.